ray-project/ray/doc/source/data/overview.rst

     You can start a Ray cluster on AWS, GCP, or Azure clouds.
 You can use any ML framework of your choice, including PyTorch, HuggingFace, or Tensorflow.
 Ray Data also does not require a particular file format, and supports a :ref:`wide variety of formats <loading_data>` including Parquet, images, JSON, text, CSV, etc.

-.. dropdown:: Out of the box scaling on heterogeneous cluster
+.. dropdown:: Out-of-the-box scaling on heterogeneous clusters

     Ray Data is built on Ray, so it easily scales on a heterogeneous cluster, which has different types of CPU and GPU machines.
 Code that works on one machine also runs on a large cluster without any changes.